 - Currently registered in another state and never used in Minnesota for more than 90 consecutive days. - Manufactured before Aug.
-1, 1979. - 16 feet or less in length. - Rowboat with oar locks and an outboard motor less than 40 hp. - Documented with the United States Coast Guard (official papers on craft 5 net tons or more are issued by the Coast Guard instead of state registration). - · Canoe, kayak or ship's lifeboat. - Waterfowl boats used during the waterfowl hunting season, rice boats used during the harvest season and seaplanes. - Owned by a manufacturer or dealer and is held for sale. - Used by a manufacturer for testing purposes only. - Owned by a resort or recreational camping area licensed by the Minnesota Department of Health. - · Rowing shell or scull. - Owned by the United States, a state or a political subdivision. - Not previously issued a title from another jurisdiction.
+1, 1979. - 16 feet or less in length. - Rowboat with oar locks and an outboard motor less than 40 hp. - Documented with the United States Coast Guard (official papers on craft 5 net tons or more are issued by the Coast Guard instead of state registration). - · Canoe, kayak or ship's lifeboat. - Waterfowl boats used during the waterfowl hunting season, rice boats used during the harvest season and seaplanes. - Owned by a manufacturer or dealer and is held for sale. - Used by a manufacturer for testing purposes only. - Owned by a resort or recreational camping area licensed by the Minnesota Department of Health. - Rowing shell or scull. - Owned by the United States, a state or a political subdivision.